 Black DLC Watches Vs. Other Black PVD Watches

 PVD vs. DLC, all you ever wanted to know about your black timepiece.
 A genuine sports watch must be reliable, robust enough, and efficiently perform its assigned chronometric functions without any physical damage while engaged in extreme activities.
 This principle is also applicable to the exclusive watches used in military operations, search and rescue missions, firefighting, sailing, diving, science and research, exploration and adventures, engineering and industrial sectors, aviation, space, etc. In these times, the extreme timepieces have also become a chief attraction of gentlemen’s wardrobe as stylish wrist companions.

 You may wonder what is DLC?.
-To attain the demanding characteristics of black steel watch, careful selection of most suitable materials and right production techniques are necessary.
+To attain a black steel watch's demanding characteristics, careful selection of the most suitable materials and the right production techniques are necessary.
 The familiar materials used in the manufacturing of sports watches are stainless steel, titanium, ceramic, bronze, and some specific gold alloys.
 Comparatively, 316L stainless steel tops the list.
 PVD stands for physical vapor deposition.
 The "D" in DLC stands for diamond and not 'deposition.'

-Usually, the aesthetic features of the watch case and other external parts are enhanced by using different finishing techniques like brushing, polishing, sandblasting, etc. or with techniques like powdering or electro-plating.
+Usually, the watch case's aesthetic features and other external parts are enhanced by using different finishing techniques like brushing, polishing, sandblasting, etc., or using powdering or electro-plating techniques.
 However, these methods are purely decorative, and they merely provide any considerable enhancement in the physical strength of watch parts.

 Black PVD Coating Explained

 At present, luxury watch brands can choose new-generation thin-film coating techniques like PVD (Physical Vapor Deposition) or CVD (Chemical Vapor Deposition) for enhancing aesthetic features and physical characteristics of the extreme sports timepieces.
 For example, you will never find Rolex watches with a PVD coating.